What is Jon Ronson's new podcast The Last Days of August about?

 Does The Last Days of August become a murder mystery?

-No. Ronson is explicit in distancing his podcast from the mix of amateur audio crime investigations that have sprung up in the wake of Serial.
+No. Ronson is keen to separate his podcast from the mix of amateur audio crime investigations that have sprung up in the wake of Serial.
 “I have a love/hate relationship with true crime podcasts.
 I’m a fan of them and I also find myself wincing at their ethical shortcomings quite frequently.”

 He adds: “I would wake up in the middle of the night and think I could not make a show where we used suspicion of somebody as possibly being a murderer as a narrative device.
 I just can’t do it.”